luis198327/naughts-and-crosses/README.md

 + [W3Schools](https://www.w3schools.com/) - used for additional support and to get ideas for how to use code in my game.
 + [PEP8 Online](http://pep8online.com/) - used to check the validity of my Python code in my project.
 + [Python Tutor](https://pythontutor.com/visualize.html#mode=edit) - used to check my Python code in the project.
-+ [Ecotrust](https://ecotrust-canada.github.io/markdown-toc/) - used to create contents page for README.md file.
++ [Ecotrust](https://ecotrust-canada.github.io/markdown-toc/) - used to create contents page for README file.
 + [Python course](https://www.python-course.eu/python3_global_vs_local_variables.php) - used to read up on local and global variables.

 ## Testing